D3monSlayr/Nations/README.md

-# 🌍 Nations (Lite)
+# 🌍 Nations

-This is the official repository for the **Nations Plugin (Lite)** – a Minecraft plugin that adds nation creation and management features to your server.
+This is the official repository for the **Nations Plugin** – a Minecraft plugin that adds nation creation and management features to your server.

-The **Lite** version provides the core nation system (create, invite, manage, disband, etc.).
-A **Pro** version will follow with GUIs, expanded commands, and advanced gameplay mechanics.

 ---